The 2011 WWF 50p coin is actually one of the rarest 50p coins in circulation.

 The famous WWF Panda logo takes centre stage with the year 2011 clearly inscribed at the base of the coin.

-The value of the WWF 50p coin is estimated to be in the range of £2.00 to £4.00 if it is in excellent condition.
+The 2011 WWF 50p value is estimated to be in the range of £2.00 to £4.00 if it is in excellent condition.
 Uncirculated examples could be worth up to £14.00.
 The WWF 50p coin is one of the rarest 50p coins in circulation if you include the Olympic 50p set from the same year.

 Estimated Prices are as follows: